I'm Jen.

 So I worked with a coach.

 It wasn't some magical transformation.
-I just started noticing how often I'd convince myself something was "the smart choice" when reality I was just scared.
+I just started noticing how often I'd convince myself something was "the smart choice" when in reality I was just scared.

 Or how I'd tell myself I was being responsible when actually I was avoiding what I actually wanted because wanting things felt selfish or risky or like too much.

-Coaching didn't fix my life.
 It taught me to stop abandoning myself every time things got uncomfortable.
-How to make a decision without needing it to be perfect first.
+How to decide without needing it to be perfect first.
 How to sit with discomfort without immediately backing out.
-How to want something and not immediately justify or defend it to myself.
+How to want something without immediately justifying or defending it to myself.

 And once that shifted, everything else moved.

-That's still my passion.
-It's always been my passion.
+That's still true.
+It's always been true.

+But here's what I've learned over the years: knowing you matter isn't enough.
 You have to actually trust yourself enough to act on it.
 And that's a completely different thing.

 Early on, I focused on joy.
 Help women reconnect with what lights them up, right?